- About Extension

 The goal of the OSU Extension Service 4-H Environmental Education programs is to increase overall natural science literacy in youth in Benton County.
 Through a variety of educational efforts, community partnerships and the local support of many associated agencies and organizations our staff is engaging over 1,000 youth/year in learning about and exploring local ecosystems.

-4-H Teen Weedspotters –a 4-H school enrichment program: Bringing Awareness to Action - 8-10 week in-school and/or summer session program for high school youth in rural communities –in partnership with Benton Soil and Water Conservation District and participating science teacher.
+4-H Teen Weedspotters –a 4-H school enrichment program: Bringing Awareness to Action - 4-6 sessions as an in-school and/or summer program for high school youth in rural communities –in partnership with Benton Soil and Water Conservation District and participating science teacher.
 Participants learn to identify invasive plant species of concern, perform inventory, mapping using GPS, removal and initial restoration on a schoolyard or nearby landowner site.

 For Teachers and Community Educators – educator workshops for teachers and community educators at a local natural area.
 Science based content focuses on specific topics working with youth in outdoor settings: climate change citizen science –phenology, birds, native plants, wetlands, invasive species, forests, etc..

 Natural Resource Educators Working Group – created in 2004, this working group of community environmental educators is led by OSU Extension, Benton County.
 It brings together over 30 agencies, organizations and non-profits.
 The focus of the group is to provide a continuum of environmental education opportunities for youth and adults in Benton County.

 Get Outdoors Day - is hosted in partnership by OSU College Forests and OSU Extension Service (Benton County Forestry & Natural Resources and 4-H).
 The event encourages youth and families, to seek out healthy, active outdoor lives and embrace our parks, forests, refuges and other public lands and waters.
 The goal is to “connect youth and first-time visitors to the great outdoors and support the ideals of sustainability, fitness and nutrition”.